 In addition to strong professional training, Arnold's career path wouldn't be the same without mentors and networking.
 He notes, "Perhaps one of the most important roles my mentors have played is helping me cope with mistakes.
 I tend to be very hard on myself when I fail.
 The best mentors are those that pick you up, dust you off, and encourage you to try again."
 As for networking, Arnold is a member of The Society of Information Risk Analysts (SIRA), IT Sector Coordinating Council (IT SCC), IT Information Sharing and Analysis Center (IT-ISAC), Business Executives for National Security (BENS), The Society of the Cincinnati, Information Systems Audit and Control Association (ISACA), and he's an iTEC Cybersecurity Advisor at Forsyth Technical Community College.

 ed2go: Where do you see cybersecurity headed in the future?

-Rob Arnold: We have only seen the tip of the iceberg.
-Given that cybersecurity is essentially the dark side of the technology wave that’s been growing ever larger since the 2000s, we can safely assume that cybersecurity will grow larger right behind it.
+Ron Arnold: We have only seen the tip of the iceberg.
+Given that cybersecurity is essentially the dark side of the technology wave that's been growing ever larger since the 2000s, we can safely assume that cybersecurity will grow larger right behind it.
 Like a shadow of a mountain that just keeps getting bigger.

-As software and hardware rapidly changes, Arnold knows that cyber security job opportunities will evolve with surprising disciplines, and such industries will create jobs to become hybrid positions, just like how user-interface and usability evolved to marry functional graphic design with software development.
-Arnold reminds aspiring cyber security experts, “The best way to stay abreast is to be forever curious.”
-We couldn’t agree more!
+As software and hardware rapidly changes, Arnold knows that cybersecurity job opportunities will evolve with surprising disciplines, and such industries will create jobs to become hybrid positions, just like how user-interface and usability evolved to marry functional graphic design with software development.
+Arnold reminds aspiring cybersecurity experts, "The best way to stay abreast is to be forever curious."
+We couldn't agree more!